Cysharp/ConsoleAppFramework/ReadMe.md

 {
 ```

+Method parameter will be required parameter, optional parameter will be oprional parameter.
+Also support boolean flag, if parameter is bool, in default it will be optional parameter and with `-foo` set true to parameter.

 `help` command (or no argument to pass) shows there detail.
 This help format is same as `dotnet` command.

 ```